kindone/cppproptest/doc/Combinators.md

 # Generator Combinators

 Generator combinators are provided for building a new generator based on existing ones.
+Many of them come from ideas and best practices of functional programming.
 They can be chained as they receive existing generator(s) as argument and returns new generator.

 While you can go through this document from top to the bottom, you might be want to find a suitable combinator for your use case using this table: